gchumillas/schema-fixer/README.md

 console.log(fixedData)
 ```

-The previous script outputs:
+The previous code outputs:
 ```
 {
   name: 'Stephen',
-  middleName: '',   // undefined has been replaced by  ''
+  middleName: '',   // Undefined has been replaced by  ''.
   lastName: 'King',
-  age: 74,          // '74' has been replaced by 74
+  age: 74,          // '74' has been replaced by 74.
-  isMarried: true,  // 1 has been replaced by true
+  isMarried: true,  // 1 has been replaced by true.
   childrend: [ 'Joe Hill', 'Owen King', 'Naomi King' ],
   books: [
     { title: 'The Stand', year: 1978, id: 'ISBN-9781444720730' },
     { title: 'Salem\'s lot', year: 1975, id: 'ISBN-0385007515' }
   ]
+  // The "metadata" field was removed, as it wasn't included in the schema.
-  // metadata was ignored
+  //
+  // All fields not included in the schema are removed
+  // to prevent passing accidental data.
 }
 ```